shiva-acharya/shiva-acharya.github.io/_pages/publications.md

 ## **Summary**

 My research interests are algorithm design and implementation for wireless networks.
-I’m particularly interested in the following two aeras:
+I’m particularly interested in the following two areas:
 - Handling uncertainty: Provide probabilistic guanratees in presense of random network parameters without distribution knowledge.
 E.g., Provide probabilistic interference threshold guarantee using the mean and covariance of random channcel gains.
 - Real-time algorithm: Meet wall-clock timing requirement.
 E.g., 125 $\mu$s (one TTI in 5G-NR numerology 3) timing requiremnt for a scheduling and power control algoriothm.